 A monthly index forecasting economic conditions in the United States continues to increase, but at a pace that signals slowing.

-The Conference Board reported its Leading Economic Index (LEI) rose seven-tenths of a percent to 107.2 in September.
-The gain was the fifth in as many months.
+The Conference Board reported its Leading Economic Index (LEI) rose six-tenths of a point to 109.1 in November.
+The gain was the seventh in as many months.

-The LEI increased 3.6 percent in the past six months, reversing a 7.3 percent decline over the six months before that.
-Strengths among leading indicators have been more widespread than weaknesses.
+The LEI increased 9.3 percent over the past six months, reversing a decline of 10.6 percent over the six months before that.

-Gross domestic product, the broad measure of goods and services produced in the country, contracted at an annual rate of 31.4 percent in the second quarter after falling 5 percent in the first quarter.
+Gross domestic product, the broad measure of goods and services produced in the country, increased at an annual rate of 33.1 percent in the third quarter after decreasing 31.4 percent in the second quarter.

-For September, five of 10 indicators of the LEI advanced, including building permits, interest rate spread and leading credit and new orders indexes.
+For November, seven of the 10 indicators of the LEI advanced, including building permits, interest rate spread, leading credit and new orders indexes, new orders for consumer goods and stock prices.
 A decrease in average weekly claims for unemployment insurance also bolstered the index.
-New orders for capital goods and stock prices retreated.
-Average weekly manufacturing hours, consumer expectations for business conditions and new orders for consumer goods held steady.
+Average weekly manufacturing hours, consumer expectations and new orders for capital goods retreated.

-The Coincident Economic Index, a measure of current conditions, rose two-tenth of a percent to 101.7.
-The index increased 3.5 percent over the previous six months.
+The Coincident Economic Index, a measure of current conditions, rose two-tenths of a percent to 103.2.
+The index has increased 8.3 percent over the past six months.

-For September, three of four indicators advanced: nonfarm incomes, personal income and sales.
-Industrial production declined.
+For November, all four indicators advanced: industrial production, nonfarm payrolls, personal income and sales.

-The Lagging Economic Index, a measure of past performance, slipped a tenth of a percent to 107.6.
-The index decreased 1.2 percent over the past three months.
+The Lagging Economic Index, a measure of past performance, declined four-tenths of a percent to 106.9.
+The index decreased a half of a percent over the past three months.

-For September, two of seven indicators advanced: the cost of services and inventories.
-Commercial and industrial financing, consumer credit and the cost of labor declined.
+For November, three indicators retreated, including commercial and industrial lending and the cost of labor.
 An increase in the average duration of unemployment also pulled down the index.
-The average prime rate charged by banks remained unchanged.
+The cost of services advanced.
+The average prime rate, inventories and consumer credit held steady.